pytroll/pytroll/web/source/index.rst

           | |figtxt|    |
           +-------------+

-.. |pict| image:: _static/PyTROLL29_small.JPG
+.. |pict| image:: _static/PytrollGroupLannion20170914_small.JPG
     :width: 770px

 .. |figtxt| replace::

-   A pytroll developers workshop was held at the Russian State Hydrometeorological University (RSHU) in Saint Petersburg, Russia, between March 27th and 31st, 2017.
-We were around 20 participants from various National
-   Meteorological Institutes, universities and companies.
+   A pytroll developers workshop took place at the Céntre Météorologie Spatiale in Lannion, Brittany, France, from 11-15 of September 2017.
+15 participants from several national Meteorological Institutes in Europe, incldung Switzerland, Germany, Denmark, Iceland, Finland, Sweden, and France, worked concentrated during one week improving and enhancing the Pytroll software.

 ..
    .. note:: Pytroll at the 2016 Eumetsat Conference